 SCCB utilizes cooperative agreements to build positive working relationships with other state agencies, nonprofit organizations and educational institutions.
-Cooperative agreements are used to expand the availability of service delivery to consumers and increase referrals.
+Cooperative agreements are used to expand the availability of service delivery to consumers, increase referrals and reduce duplication of services.

 The Training and Employment Division works diligently to build and maintain a positive relationship with business and industry employers.
 Services provided to accomplish this include conducting consultation on the Americans with Disability Act, providing diversity training to promote an integrated work setting, providing information on tax incentives for hiring the Blind and visually impaired and providing consultation and demonstrations of assistive technology software and equipment.